house-of-athlete/hoa/README.md

 ### Why not use an NPM package

 I tried this briefly in https://github.com/house-of-athlete/house-of-components but I wasn't happy with the resulting productivity.
-One could migrate the components in this repository into an NPM package if desired.
+This is certainly a valid option if one wants to take this route.

 ### Why not use https://bit.dev/